Prag8855/aab/content/guides/website-compliance-germany.md

 ---
 Title: How to run a website in Germany
 Short_title: How to run a website
-Description: Here are all the laws and regulations you must follow to run a website legally in Germany.
-This guide includes information about GDPR requirements.
+Description: The laws and regulations you must follow to run a website legally in Germany: the Impressum, analytics, cookie banners, GDPR, etc.
 Date_created: 2018-05-07
-Date_updated: 2022-08-03
 ---

 This guide shows you what you must do if you run a website in Germany.
 It's based on my experience running All About Berlin.